[09:25 AM] Art Class

 A week slipped by unnoticed.
 Departure day arrived.

 Ezra was the first to reach the station, which was already filling with early-morning travelers.
-Not long after, Gita arrived—outdoor gear on, a large carrier strapped to her back.
+Not long after, Gita arrived—decked out in full outdoor gear, a large carrier strapped to her back.